 Billy O’Callaghan has published three short story collections, In Exile (2008) and In Too Deep (2009), and The Things We Lose, the Things We Leave Behind (2013), which won the 2013 Irish Book Awards.
-His first novel, The Dead House, will come out from Brandon Books in Spring 2017.
+His first novel, The Dead House, is published by Brandon Books (an imprint of The O’Brien Press) in Ireland and Arcade (Skyhorse Publishing) in the USA.

 His fiction has appeared in Alfred Hitchcock Mystery Magazine, The Bellevue Literary Review, Kyoto Journal, the Los Angeles Review, Narrative Magazine, Southeast Review, Southword, Versal, Kenyon Review, London Magazine and numerous other magazines and journals around the world.